agpalm25/agpalm25.github.io/README.md

 for this project, i used a lot of online guides / youtube tutorials for a lot of the design elements of my project.

-for the four pannel effect, i looked at [this](https://youtu.be/uV8kH5RgSZU?si=rT6uV9tqgrp-NXWe) youtube video from *Web Dev Made Easy*.
+for the four panel effect, i looked at [this](https://youtu.be/uV8kH5RgSZU?si=rT6uV9tqgrp-NXWe) youtube video from *Web Dev Made Easy*.

 for the vertical text, i looked at [this](https://youtu.be/QhfcMingIy0?si=t7KJkzIZXQh6s3sI) youtube video from *ART-SSSergei*.